 No!
 You do not need to have a fancy immersion blender to make applesauce.
 Simply double check that your apples are tender after cooking, then use a potato masher to mash.
 Of course, you may end up with slightly chunkier applesauce than pictured, but it will still be delish.

 If you’re asking the opposite question (WHAT’S AN IMMERSION BLENDER?) then let me just tell you real quick.
-I was gifted this Cuisinart Smart Stick Immersion Blender a few years ago.
+I was gifted this Cuisinart Smart Stick Immersion Blender (affiliate link!) a few years ago.
 My favorite use?
 APPLESAUCE.
 If you don’t have an immersion blender but don’t want to mash by hand, try blending in one of these:

 - food processor (okay, maybe?)